Team-309-Hydro-Pro/EGR314-Spring2024-Team309.github.io/User_needs_Benchmarking_Requirements.md

 ·     Is the product manual or automated?

-·     Can the product be connected to satellite networks like Starlink?
+·     Can the product be connected to satellite networks like Starlink?\

+·     Is the product manual or automated?